Fitting in Better by Getting Fit

 All children want to play; playing is their basic nature and essential for social, cognitive, and physical development.
 The best programs for stirring that natural instinct in kids with special needs are flexible, innovative and fun.

 How many new ways can you play with a tennis ball, balloon or frisbee?
 Chase a balloon around a maze.
-Bounce yellow balls into baskets, lob red and hit backhands with blue ones.
-Twirl a frisbee on the end of a stick.
+Bounce yellow balls into baskets, lob red and hit backhands with blue ones?
+Twirl a frisbee on the end of a stick?

 Entice children into taking risks.
 Demonstrate their progress in tangible ways.
 Keep activities safe and fun by working at present developmental levels, while pushing toward the next.
+Parents, teachers and, most of all, the kids themselves delight in the pleasure, strength, independence and self esteem gained through physical fitness.

 For more information: